ardgery/football_club_react/README.md

 - Responsive and Accessible (mobile-tablet-desktop)
 - Webpack
 - Styling with SASS
-- Server deployed with Vercel
+- Application hosted with Vercel
 ```

 ### How to Locally Run the Application :